arunsahabytes/StoryVerse/README.md

 2. Make sure your `.env` files are set up correctly
 3. Verify MongoDB is connected
 4. Double-check your Google OAuth setup
+5. For production issues, check EC2 logs and Nginx configuration

 ## 📝 License